rimiya366/rimiya366/README.md

 ### 🤝 Open to Collaboration
 I believe great things happen when curious minds work together.
 Whether you are a fellow learner, a developer, or a business professional — let's build something impactful.
-🤝 Open to Collaboration
-I believe great things happen when curious minds work together.
-Whether you are a fellow learner, a developer, or a business professional — let's build something impactful.

 🧩 Areas I'd Love to Collaborate On
 | Domain | What We Can Build Together |